Two Pointer Techniques for Linked List Problems

 };

-Of course, there is an advanced version of this problem, which is LeetCode Problem 142 "Linked List Cycle II": If a linked list contains a cycle, how do you find the starting point of this cycle?
+There is also a harder version of this problem: LeetCode 142 "Linked List Cycle II": If there is a cycle, how do you find the start node of the cycle?

 class Solution {